markcyen/markcyen/README.md

 Grateful for you taking the time to visit my profile and projects.
 I am looking for my next role but was formerly a software developer at Bitly and Tensure Consulting, focusing on Golang and the backend.
 Before Bitly, I picked up Ruby on Rails in 2021.
 My hope is to hone these software skills and utilize what I have learn, leveraging prior experiences in finance, consulting, and the government, to make apps that are useful in some way.
 I enjoy learning to code and teaching what I have learned to others, as well as grow and encourage others to be challenged as a team and community.

+I'm currently building [cashwise.fyi](https://www.cashwise.fyi/) — a cash flow forecasting tool for small business owners and freelancers.
+Upload a CSV from any bank, and it uses AI to categorize your transactions and generate a 13-week cash flow projection (the standard treasury horizon).
+No accounting software, no setup.
+Try it out.

 #### Personal Links:
 <section display="inline-block">
  <a href="https://www.linkedin.com/in/markcyen/"><img alt="linkedin" src="https://img.shields.io/badge/LinkedIn-0077B5?style=plastic&logo=linkedin&logoColor=white"/></a>